 In the 1800’s, Texans had the battle cry, “Remember the Alamo.”

-For Lyme patients, advocates, and the doctors who dare to treat them,
+For Lyme patients, advocates, and the doctors who dare to treat them, we have a battle cry too:

 “Remember Vicki Logan.”